slerman12/Help-me/Eczema.md

 Their fascism and ruling practices, which can be reformed, are a source cause of the body's system-wide organism disruptions.

-That is, causally, I would not have these wounds and gashes, and would not have had these wounds and gashes in the years that I did if not for the systemic policies of education and medical systems.
-I was born into persecution, stress, and economic disparity, and the former systems (education and medical) preserved and perpetuated those disorders.
+That is, causally, I would not have these wounds and gashes, and would not have had these wounds and gashes in the years that I did if not for the systemic policies of education, research, and medical systems.
+I was born into persecution, stress, and economic disparity, and the former systems ("education", "research", and "medical") preserved and perpetuated those disorders.

 I think something about this might be unconvincing to administrators with no human perspective.